 If the caulk becomes brittle, it cracks and ceases to seal the gap between wall and fixture.
 Then water can drain down behind the fixture, into the wall, where it can cause mold and damage.
 So it’s a good idea to renew caulking annually.

 Fortunately, anybody who can spread toothpaste on a toothbrush can caulk.

-1Using a utility knife, cut the seal and pull away all the old caulk from the joint around the sink, bathtub, or countertop.
-Clean out the crevice thoroughly to ensure good adhesion of the new caulking compound.
+1 Remove the old caulk.
+Using a utility knife, cut the seal and pull away all the old caulk from the joint around the sink, bathtub, or countertop.
+Clean out the crevice to make sure the new caulking compound will adhere.

 2 Apply a smooth, even bead of high-quality silicone tub-and-tile caulk to the crevice.
 Holding the caulking tube at an angle, draw it along the crack, applying a single bead about the size of a pencil (avoid doubling back over the bead).
 Be sure to completely fill the crack.

-3 Smooth out the bead with your finger, and then carefully wipe off the excess with a damp rag.
-Allow the caulk to dry before getting the area wet.
+3 Smooth out the bead with your finger, and then carefully wipe off the excess with a damp paper towel or a damp rag (a paper towel is less messy because you can just discard it when you’re done).
+Allow the caulk to set before getting the area wet.